buckyinsfo/dakotabuckaroo/README.md

-# This is the coproate website for DakotaBuckaroo.com
+# This is the corporate website for DakotaBuckaroo.com

 ## For information contact Tom Zahradnicek.
 email: tom@dakotabuckaroo.com